DOMjudge/domjudge/README.md

 This is the Programming Contest Jury System "DOMjudge" version 10.0.0DEV

 DOMjudge is a system for running a programming contest, like the ICPC regional and world championship programming contests.
+It can also be used to run IOI-style (partial scoring) contents.

 Installation
 ------------
 We provide [stable releases](https://www.domjudge.org/download) and [daily snapshots](https://www.domjudge.org/snapshot/) of the latest code.
 Bootstrapping from git is an advanced use case and mostly needed for development.
 Installing DOMjudge is almost never done via a `git clone`, except for development use cases or testing the latest code.

 Documentation
 -------------